VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-09-13-stride-community-toolkit-code-only-basics-csharp.md

     var entity = game.Create3DPrimitive(PrimitiveModelType.Capsule);

-    // Add the entity to the root scene so it becomes part of the scene graph entity.Scene = rootScene; // This was added
+    // Add the entity to the root scene so it becomes part of the scene graph entity.Scene = scene; // This was added
 }
 ```